-The calm holiday resort of Hatting is located along the famous Way of St. James.
+Hatting, a calm holiday resort in the surroundings of Innsbruck, is located along the famous Way of St. James.

-The village extends on the edge of a wood and is getting more and more popular, above all with families.
-Pleasant tours make you experience the beauty of the North Tyrolean mountains!
-Moreover the Way of St. James, a European long-distance walking trail, snakes in the surroundings of the village.
-This pilgrimage trail, which ends at the tomb of Saint James at Santiago di Compostela in the north east of Galicia/Spain, is also suitable for a day excursion.
-A possible tour starts at Inzing and takes to Hatting, farther to Polling, Flaurling, Oberhofen, Pfaffenhofen, Rietz, Stams, Mötz and to Haiming, whereas the walk may end at any of the above mentioned villages.
-If you would like to make a MTB-tour into the world of mountains, we warmly recommend you to cycle to the Archbrandhütte refuge: this 10 km long trail on asphalt and gravel path first takes you to Hattingerberg and then further on to the Archbrandhütte refuge at 1,696 m asl.
+This pilgrimage trail, which ends at the tomb of Saint James at Santiago di Compostela in the north east of Galicia in Spain, is also suitable for a day excursion.
+A possible tour starts at Inzing and takes you to Hatting, farther on to Polling, Flaurling, Oberhofen, Pfaffenhofen, Rietz, Stams, Mötz and to Haiming, whereas the walk may end at any of the above mentioned villages.
+If you would like to make a MTB-tour into the world of mountains, we warmly recommend you to cycle to the Archbrand Mountain Hut, on a 10 km long trail on asphalt and gravel path.

 Probably the most significant sight of the village is the local parish church, the history of which is is not completely revealed.
-Originally dedicated to Saint Tertulin, it was reconstructed in 1359 and dedicated to Saint Giles.
-That is what is documented in the village chronicles.
-In parts the Gothic construction style is still recognizable, even if the church has repeatedly been altered in the course of time.
+Originally dedicated to St. Tertulin, later on it was dedicated to St. Giles - that is what is documented in the village chronicles.
+In parts the Gothic construction style is still recognizable, even if the church was repeatedly altered in the course of time.
 Worth noticing are also the Gothic frescoes in the interior, which were laid open some decades ago.